Seven Reasons To Start Bookkeeping

 You should have a bookkeeping system in place so you can meet your tax requirements.
 If you don’t lodge your tax returns on time, you could face heavy penalties from the ATO.
 Luckily, bookkeeping makes it really easy to lodge your taxes.

-Keeping track of your finances is a vital part of owning a successful business.
-You would simply not be able to run your business effectively and efficiently without it.
+Keeping track of your finances is a vital part of owning and running an efficient and successful business.